-I have been asked this question so many times over the years and it just came up again recently, “I don’t know how to find my passion or even where to start”?
+The Question I have been asked over the years and it just came up again recently, “I don’t know how to find my passion or even where to start”?
 Asking me – “How did you find your passion Julie”?
 “How did you come to do the things you do”?
 After giving this a great deal of thought, I came to realize something that I learnt with Anthony Robbins, the importance of knowing what it is that you want.
 I realized how important knowing what I wanted had been, fortunately I was good at this.

 As a kid knowing what you want just seems to come automatically, like you don’t like crawling around on the floor, seeing everyone else walking, so an automatic decision was made in your brain, let’s do this, let’s walk and guess what you walk.
 That is why and how most people learn how to walk.
 It becomes your passion something that you want, something that you feel deep inside that you MUST DO!

-Somehow as you have reached your teenage years, adult years and senior years.
+Growing Up: Somehow as you have reached your teenage years, adult years and senior years.
 The further up the adult ladder you go, the less automatic this becomes.
-Forgetting these simple, yet important things about learning new skills, having to consciously think about prioritizing what you want, how you want to be, what you want to do, in order to build the life you want.
+Forgetting these simple, yet important things about learning new skills, having to consciously think about prioritizing what you want, how you want to be, what you want to do, in order to build the life you want, by becoming the person you want to be.
 All of this as a kid came naturally because everything was new, but as you have become older, it just seems a little more difficult.